zahodi/ansible-mikrotik/README.md

 AWS EC2
 -------
 You can use an ec2 CHR image for testing.
-Keep in mind that as of right now we can only set up two interfaces on the most ec2 instances. https://aws.amazon.com/marketplace/pp/B01E00PU50?qid=1517274040207&sr=0-1&ref_=srh_res_product_title
+Keep in mind that as of right now we can only set up two interfaces on most ec2 instances. https://aws.amazon.com/marketplace/pp/B01E00PU50?qid=1517274040207&sr=0-1&ref_=srh_res_product_title

 Vagrant